 What's Coming Soon to Downtown Disney at Disneyland

 Downtown Disney is undergoing a lot of changes.
-The west end, near Disneyland Hotel is being reimagined.
-That means saying good-bye to Earl of Sandwich (but only temporarily, as it will return as a pop-up location) and other businesses and hello to new ones!
+The west end, near Disneyland Hotel, is being reimagined and a few other locations have new additions coming soon.
+That means saying hello to new businesses!

 Here's what's coming to Downtown Disney:

-- Porto's Bakery — This local fan favorite bring sweet pastries, desserts and Cuban-inspired dishes to Downtown Disney.
+- Porto's Bakery — This local fan favorite brings sweet pastries, desserts and Cuban-inspired dishes to Downtown Disney.
+This will also be the first Porto's location with sit-down table service and a full bar.

-Our post on visiting Downtown Disney right now has all the latest details and safety information.
-Hop back to learn about other new and exciting dining options and experiences coming your way!
+Hop back to learn about other new and exciting dining options and experiences!

 Do you make Downtown Disney your shopping, eating and entertainment destination?
 What is your favorite spot?
 Do you have any tips to share?
 Let us know in the comments below!